nicoaspra/lemniscateinstitute002/_services/calculus/DC-2.6-limits-of-functions-with-absolute-value.md

 \end{align*}
 $$

-With this in mind, it is possible to breakdown the absolute value.
-Bear in mind that an absolute value can contain two possible values, as its primary purpose is to eliminate the negative sign.
-Given this, both positive and negative values of the function contained within the absolute sign are possible.
+With this in mind, it is possible to breakdown a function with an absolute value.
+Bear in mind that an absolute value can contain two possible input values, as its primary purpose is to eliminate the negative sign.
+Given this, both positive and negative values of the function contained within the absolute value symbol are possible.
 Thus, we can express the absolute value of $x$ as,

 $$
 |x|=